egirones/nlp_icpp/README.md

 ## Code

 We will upload the code to the folder `code`.
-To date, it has only two files with basic python and data manipulation techniques.
+To date, it has only two files with basic python and data manipulation techniques*.
 Please go ahead and check them, if you would like to get familiar with basic commands.

+\* will be uploaded soon.

 ## Slides